dblilienthal/dblilienthal.github.io/index.md

 # Current Position

-I am working as a research computing intern for the Pacific Northwest National Laboratory (PNNL), where I am working on containerizing machine learning workflows through PNNL's High-Performance Computing clusters.
+I am working as a **Research Computing Intern** for the **Pacific Northwest National Laboratory** (PNNL), where I am working on containerizing machine learning workflows through PNNL's High-Performance Computing (HPC) clusters.
+My work will enable the thousands of researchers who utilize the HPC to have reliable and reproducible results without worrying about the nuances of creating a code optimized for distributed parallelization on RedHat Linux.

 [See More Prior Work History](./work-history.html).